Jamazi4/bimcat/notes.md

 - more over - browser needs to keep track of page I'm currently on and go back to the page I was when entering an component

+### --16-08-2025--

+- PSET BUGS:
+  - psets with the same name work as the same element
+  - empty psets silently don't go to ifc

 ### Current task list

 [x]sort out the navigation to library and/or component from composite